 Complete the application if you’re ready to adopt from 3 Dogs Rescue.
 It takes three to five days for the team to review your information, then you’ll be contacted about the next steps by a volunteer.
 You’ll pay $495 to adopt your dog unless it’s a senior – senior dogs cost $300 to bring home.
 If your dog hasn’t been altered, a $50 refundable deposit is required.

 Most dogs are found in Mississippi, stranded or abandoned.
 For that reason, temperament will range from dog to dog.
 3 Dogs Rescue does not hold dogs or operate on a first-come, first-served basis but instead matches puppies to their perfect parents.
 Fosters play a huge role in “retraining” dogs to get along in a household environment, so if you feel you can fill this role, contact the rescue to apply.

 7. Mutt Rescue, Inc.

 Mutt Rescue, Inc is next on our list of the best small dog rescues in New England.
-They don’t specialize in small dogs, but many dogs that pass through the shelter’s system are small-breed puppies.
+They don’t specialize in small dogs, but many dogs that pass through the shelter’s system are small-breed puppies and adults.
 At any given time, you’ll find a half dozen or so dogs available.
 Check the website frequently, as it’s updated as dogs arrive.

 The Mutt Rescue Inc website also hosts an adoption application.
 You’ll need to fill this out to be considered an adoptive family.
 The Mutt Rescue team wants to know about your household, existing pets, your family members, and your experience with dogs.